In virus-hit Amazon, fire season threatens overburdened health system

-SAO PAULO, Aug 26 (Thomson Reuters Foundation) - Smoke from deforestation-related fires in the Brazilian Amazon last year hospitalized more than 2,000 people and led to a “significant negative impact on public health” in the region, researchers said Wednesday.
+SAO PAULO (Thomson Reuters Foundation) - Smoke from deforestation-related fires in the Brazilian Amazon last year hospitalized more than 2,000 people and led to a “significant negative impact on public health” in the region, researchers said Wednesday.

 With similar serious fires expected this year, on top of a deadly COVID-19 pandemic, heavily hospitalisations are likely to be repeated, “potentially collapsing” an already overburned health system in the region, they said in a report.